-The aim of the ARC KSS Ageing Well: Living Well with Dementia theme is to become a leading region for dementia research, translating research to improve care and help people to age well and live well with dementia.
+The aim of the NIHR ARC KSS Living Well with Dementia theme is to become a leading region for dementia research, translating research to improve care and help people to age well and live well with dementia.

 Kent, Surrey and Sussex are in an ideal position to lead on ageing and living well with dementia research.
 As a region, we have a higher proportion of older people, and people living with dementia and our ageing population is growing faster than the national average.

 We have four sub themes to support our aims: